...

 The written petition will outline the grounds for challenging the conviction or death sentence, citing legal principles, constitutional violations, and other relevant legal precedents.
 It will also present supporting facts, evidence, and legal arguments to substantiate the claims raised in the petition.

 The attorney’s role goes beyond simply writing the petition.
-They will also ensure that the petition meets the specific formatting, procedural, and filing requirements of the jurisdiction where it is being filed.
+They will also ensure the petition complies with the specific formatting, procedural, and filing requirements of the jurisdiction where they file it.
 This includes adhering to the applicable deadlines, following court rules, and including any necessary supporting documentation.

 In some cases, individuals may choose to file a death penalty habeas corpus petition on their own, without the assistance of an attorney.
-However, given the complex nature of death penalty cases and the legal expertise required, it is generally advisable to seek professional legal representation to ensure that the petition is properly prepared, compellingly argued and filed correctly before the court.
+However, due to the complex nature of death penalty cases and the legal expertise they demand, seeking professional legal representation is highly advisable.
+An experienced attorney can ensure the petition is properly prepared, persuasively argued, and correctly filed with the court.

 Death Penalty Habeas Corpus: Defining the Issues